sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

     Apply the patch and install it in the directory of the cross toolchain, so that when there are subsequent software packages that need to update the script file, it can be replaced by the script file in the Automake installed this time.

 ### 3.11 Pkg-Config
-    In order to be able to use the "pc" file installed in the target system during the cross-compiling of the target system, we install a pkg-config in the directory of the cross tool chain specifically to query the "pc" file from the target system directory Command, the build process is as follows:
+    In order to be able to use the "pc" file installed in the target system during the cross-compiling of the target system, we install a pkg-config in the directory of the cross-compile toolchain specifically to query the "pc" file from the target system directory Command, the build process is as follows:

 ```sh
 tar xvf ${DOWNLOADDIR}/pkg-config-0.29.2.tar.gz -C ${BUILDDIR}/